The Invention of Morel and the Machine That Makes Ghosts Real

 The book is also fiction, not a technical forecast.
 Its machine is deliberately impossible.
 The value is not prediction in the narrow engineering sense.
 It is conceptual precision.
 Bioy Casares isolates a pattern that later technologies keep approaching in fragments: total capture, repeatable presence, technological immortality, and the confusion between being perceived and being alive.

 Finally, the novel is compact and enigmatic.
-Readers looking for direct institutional analysis will need companion texts on surveillance, digital personhood, intellectual property, platform governance, and labor.
+Readers looking for direct institutional analysis will need companion texts on surveillance, digital personhood, intellectual property, platform governance, synthetic media, and labor.
 The Invention of Morel supplies the mythic core, not the regulatory manual.

 The durable lesson is that a representation can become an environment.
 Once that happens, the old distinction between image and world stops doing enough work.
 A recording can organize behavior.
 A simulated person can command loyalty.
 A media loop can become the scene in which a human being seeks love, proof, and permanence.